MIMIC-MJX: Neuromechanical Emulation of Animal Behavior: Results

-We designed MIMIC-MJX to be flexible for diverse animal body models.
-To demonstrate this, in addition to our primary focus on the rat model, we successfully applied MIMIC-MJX to biomechanical models and pose tracking data from a fruit fly, a mouse arm, a stick insect, and a worm (Fig. \hyperref[fig3]{3a-d}).
 Fruit fly, stick insect, and worm controllers were trained to track locomotor behavior, while the mouse arm controller tracked reaching trajectories.
-We demonstrate performance through the alignment of \textbf{track-mjx}-controlled joint sequences with \textbf{stac-mjx}-produced reference sequences.
-Configuration details for each implemented model are provided in the supplement (Supplementary Fig. \hyperref[supptable1]{3}).
+We demonstrate performance through the alignment of \texttt{track-mjx}-controlled joint sequences with \texttt{stac-mjx}-produced reference sequences (\hyperref[fig3]{Fig. 3a-d}).
+Configuration details for each implemented model are provided in the supplement (\hyperref[supptable:imitation-training-config]{Supplementary Table~\ref*{supptable:imitation-training-config}}).

-Because our reinforcement learning reward is made up of multiple imitation accuracy reward components (i.e., alignment of root position, root quaternions, joint angles, and end-effector positions to the reference values), we studied each component's learning trajectory during training for multiple body models.
+Because our reinforcement learning reward is made up of multiple imitation accuracy reward components (i.e., alignment of root position, root quaternions, joint angles, and end-effector positions to the reference pose), we studied each component's learning trajectory during training for multiple body models.
 Root position and quaternion rewards can be thought of as ``coarse'' terms (global root alignment), and joint and end-effector rewards as ``fine'' terms (pose alignment).
-Composing these dense reward signals produces a consistent coarse-to-fine curriculum that is reflected in the learning dynamics of both rat and fruit fly (Fig. \hyperref[fig3]{3e,f}).
-Early coarse alignment is achieved when the ANN first stabilizes global position and orientation.
-Fine kinematic refinement follows coarse alignment as the ANN learns to coordinate the many DoFs to match joint angle and end effector positions---a more constrained, higher-dimensional objective that requires additional experience.
-We observed degraded overall tracking performance when ablating the different tracking reward components (Supplementary Fig. \hyperref[supp3]{4}).
+In the rat, composing these dense reward signals produces a consistent coarse-to-fine curriculum: the ANN first stabilizes global position and orientation, then refines the many degrees-of-freedom needed to match joint angles and end-effector positions—a more constrained, higher-dimensional objective that requires additional experience (\hyperref[fig3]{Fig. 3e}).
+In the fruit fly, whose behavioral repertoire here is limited to walking, all reward components converge rapidly and almost simultaneously, and this staging is largely absent (\hyperref[fig3]{Fig. 3f}).
+This suggests that the coarse-to-fine curriculum emerges as a function of task complexity, becoming pronounced when the target behavior is high-dimensional and diverse.
+We observed degraded overall tracking performance when removing tracking reward components (\hyperref[suppfig:reward-ablation]{Supplementary Fig.~\ref*{suppfig:reward-ablation}}), showing that each contributes to overall accuracy.
+Reward scale and weight sweeps measured sensitivity to those hand-tuned parameters, with perturbations at $\pm 1$ order of magnitude producing slightly larger held-out tracking errors for pose-alignment components, but retaining robust tracking overall (\hyperref[suppfig:reward-perturbation]{Supplementary Fig.~\ref*{suppfig:reward-perturbation}}).
+We also tested robustness to biomechanical mismatch by perturbing the mass of the rat's head during either training or inference and found that tracking error remained close to baseline across the tested range (\hyperref[suppfig:head-mass-sensitivity]{Supplementary Fig.~\ref*{suppfig:head-mass-sensitivity}}).